Manamama-Gemini-Cloud-AI-01/gemini-cli_modding_and_bug_solving/experiments_with_editing_tools.md

 *   **TUI Diff Presentation (The Key Benefit):** After a successful `write_file` operation, the Gemini CLI's TUI performs an **internal comparison** between the file's state *before* the write and *after* the write.
 Because the content provided was a minimal transformation of the original, the TUI's intelligent diffing algorithm can accurately identify and display only the actual changes (insertions, deletions, modifications).
 *   **Key Distinction:** This diff is presented as *information* about what just happened *after* the file has been modified (upon tool call approval), not as a separate step requiring explicit acceptance *before* the file is changed (as is the case with `edit_file` when used with `dryRun=True`).
 *   **User Perception:** Despite being a full overwrite operation, the TUI's intelligent diffing makes it *appear* as if fine-grained edits were made, providing clear visual feedback to the user.
+*   **IRL Test Result (Test Case 1):** Worked as expected.
+The TUI showed the `WriteFile` tool call, a clear diff, and prompted for "Allow modification: Yes, No".

 ## Conclusion

-While `replace` and `edit_file` offer fine-grained control and pre-approval diffs, their strict matching requirements can make them challenging for complex multi-line modifications.
-The "read, modify in memory, overwrite" strategy using `write_file` is the **recommended and most effective method** for the AI to update file content.
-This approach leverages the Gemini CLI's intelligent TUI diffing to provide clear, reviewable feedback, ensuring transparency and minimizing frustration for both the AI and the user.
+The Gemini CLI offers powerful file editing capabilities through `write_file` and `edit_file` (functionally `replace`).
+While `edit_file` with `dryRun=True` is ideal for pre-approval diffs of precise, line-based changes, the "read, modify in memory, overwrite" strategy using `write_file` is a robust alternative for complex modifications, leveraging the TUI's intelligent diffing for clear post-operation feedback.
+The choice of tool depends on the specific task's complexity and the desired level of pre-modification review.